Skip to content

 tsx

-import type { AppPlugin } from "@silvery/tea/plugins"
+import type { AppPlugin } from "@silvery/create/plugins"

 type AppPlugin<A, B> = (app: A) => B